kianoding/From-Spreadsheet-to-Garment-Tag/Dataset/Dataset Usage & Rights.md

 - `storage_location` - Physical location in archive
 - `condition` - Conservation status
 - `measurements` - Dimensions
-- `image_URL` - Link to corresponding image file
+- `Image_URL` - Link to corresponding image file

 > [!NOTE]
 > Please be aware that some of the information was created solely for this project.
 As such, it is subject to change and may be fictional; it does not represent factual information regarding any real associated names, including Mary McFadden, or the Pratt Institute School of Fashion Design.

 ## License

 Educational use only.
-See usage rights above for complete terms.
+Please review the usage rights above for complete terms.

 ---